Role of the Welfare Officer

 What the welfare officer does not do

-The welfare officer does not act as an advocate in areas such as grievance, discipline or harassment; nor does the welfare officer offer ongoing counselling.
+The Welfare Support Service is not a counselling service.
+Welfare Officers do not act as an advocate in areas such as grievance, discipline or harassment.

 Employee Assistance Programme

-Whilst Welfare Support Service provides emotional support to its clients, Inspire complements the role of Welfare Support by providing a confidential counselling service.
+Whilst Welfare Support Service provides emotional support to its clients, Lena by Inspire complements the role of Welfare Support by providing a confidential counselling service.
 It is, therefore, an important additional resource for staff.

-Further information on Inspire and the service it offers can be found on the Inspire page of this site or on the Inspire website.
+Further information on Inspire and the service it offers can be found on the Lena by Inspire page of this site or on the Lena by Inspire website.

 Contact the Welfare Support Service